Pablosornp/Programming-Proyect-Sokoban-Java/README.md

 ## Testing

-You can run a suite of automated tests using Maven build tool.
-These tests check the necessary preconditions and correct functioning of every method described previously.
+You can run a suite of automated tests using Maven build tool.<br/> Using the command-line shell of your choice, get to the project's directory and run:

+	mvn test
+These tests check the necessary preconditions and correct functioning of every method implemented to fulfill the requirements of the project.

 ## Built With